Alexander Livingstone, 1st Earl of Linlithgow: Earl of Linlithgow

 On 25 December 1600 Livingstone was, on the occasion of the baptism of Prince Charles, created Earl of Linlithgow, Lord Livingstone and Callendar.
 He and Lady Livingstone remained guardians of the Princess Elizabeth until the departure of Anne of Denmark to London in June 1603, and after the princess was restored to the king at Windsor an act was passed discharging them of their duty.

+Union of the Crowns

+After the Union of the Crowns, Anne of Denmark summoned a meeting on 4 May 1603 with the Earl of Linlithgow (who looked after Princess Elizabeth), Adam Newton (the tutor of Prince Henry), and Alexander Wilson, a tailor who made clothes for the royal children.
+They made an inventory or schedule of what clothes needed to be made in the next ten days before their journey to England.

 Livingstone was criticised at this time for his involvement in the controversy at Stirling Castle in May 1603.
 Anne of Denmark attempted to get custody of Prince Henry.
 She was resisted by Marie Stewart, Countess of Mar and the Master of Mar.
 Livingstone signed a bond with other noblemen supporting the delivery of the Prince to the Queen, an action which greatly displeased King James.

 In July 1604 the Earl was appointed one of the commissioners for a union with England.
 In 1621 he voted, through his procurator, against the Five Articles of Perth.